PEXANE2/azure-docs.tr-tr/articles/dns/dns-web-sites-custom-domain.md

 Bir tarayıcı açıp `http://www.<your domainname>` ve `http://<you domain name>` adreslerine gidin.

 > [!NOTE]
-> Dahil olduğundan emin olun `http://` sizin için bir URL tahmin etmek için tarayıcınızı çalışabilir önek, aksi durumda!
+> Make sure you include the `http://` prefix, otherwise your browser may attempt to predict a URL for you!

-İki URL'de de aynı sayfayı görmeniz gerekir. Örneğin:
+İki URL'de de aynı sayfayı görmeniz gerekir. Örnek:

 ![Contoso uygulama hizmeti](media/dns-web-sites-custom-domain/contoso-app-svc.png)